Honorary title (academic): Honorary fellow

+Honorary lecturer and reader

 Persons of lower prestige and academic achievements are appointed at ranks other than professor.
 Honorary readers are viewed higher than honorary senior lecturer and honorary lecturer.
 A person can be promoted to the next higher honorary rank on recommendation by the internal university staff and department.
 Once approved at the university level, the title is then changed.